 Some of the lands within the Secondary Plan area are designated as "Local Centre" on Schedule 1, "Urban Structure".
-Local Centres form one of the Intensification Areas.
 As stated in section 2.2.5 of the VOP 2010, Local Centres are to be planned to be predominantly residential in character but will also include a mix of uses to allow residents of the Local Centre and of the surrounding community to meet their daily needs in close proximity to where they live or work.
 Local Centres will be pedestrian oriented places with good urban design and intensity of development will be appropriate for supporting transit service.
 Policies related specifically to the Concord GO Centre state that development will support the significant transit hub associated with the proposed Concord GO Rail station and the 407 Transitway station and may include mid-rise or high-rise buildings as appropriate.